By improving your WordPress SEO you can quickly increase your website traffic and revenue.

 How do I’m sure of that?

-Well, ShoutMeLoud (this blog) runs on WordPress and we get more than 1 million page views every month.
+Well, ShoutMeLoud (this blog) runs on WordPress and we receive more than 1 million page views every month.

 However, one thing that you should know, there are rumors that WordPress has the best possible SEO options.
 But this is not entirely true!